unnatisonawala/unnatisonawala.github.io/_news/2025_05_new_paper.md

 📄 **[Report of *Pratylenchus penetrans* on quince (*Cydonia oblonga*) in England](https://doi.org/10.1094/PDIS-02-25-0372-PDN)**

-In collaboration with my colleague and friend Victor at the Crop Science Centre, we report the presence of *Pratylenchus penetrans* on quince roots collected in Sheffield, England.
+In collaboration with my colleague and friend, Dr Victor Hugo Moura de Souza, at the Crop Science Centre, we report the presence of *Pratylenchus penetrans* on quince roots collected in Sheffield, England.

 ---